Behzad-Rajabalipour/Dev-Demo-Website/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any bugs or feature requests.

 ## License
-This project is licensed under the MIT License.
+This project is done by Behzad Rjabalipour as a sample website.